PrabhanshuNoc/responsive-website/README.md

 ## Contributing

 Contributions to this project are welcome!
 If you have suggestions for improvements or would like to report a bug, please open an issue on the GitHub repository.
-Pull requests are also encouraged.